 - 1. Log in as administrator on the local phone's admin menu. - 2.
-In the Admin menu, open Network > LLDP-MED Operation using the navigation keys. - 3.
-Click OK. - 4.
+In the Admin menu, open Network > LLDP-MED Operation. - 3.
+Press OK. - 4.
 In the LLDP-MED operation submenu, navigate to MAC\Phy config. - 5.
 Note the status displayed. - 6.
 Select the MAC\Phy config submenu by pressing OK. - 7.
 Navigate to the parameters displayed by using the navigation keys.
 The following status is displayed for the MAC\Phy config parameters: - AutoSet enabled = Incompatible - MAU = Incompatible